Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 Oct 31 15:43:41.386: 192.168.1.1:36946 <> default/web1-696bfbbbc4-jnxbc:80 to-overlay FORWARDED (TCP Flags: ACK, FIN)
 Oct 31 15:43:41.386: 192.168.1.1:36946 <> default/web1-696bfbbbc4-jnxbc:80 to-overlay FORWARDED (TCP Flags: ACK)

-Before, I warned about not using the `hubble` command inside the cilium-agent pod, but it can also be very informational seeing the specific node traffic.
-In this case a `hubble observe --namespace default --follow` is executed within each cilium-agent pod and the curl from the router is once executed.
-On the node where the pod is 'living' (k8s-worker2), we see the same output as the one above, but on an other pod (k8s-worker1) we see the following output:
+Before, I warned about not using the `hubble` command inside the Cilium agent pod, but it can also be very informative seeing the specific node traffic.
+In this case a `hubble observe --namespace default --follow` is executed within each Cilium agent pod and the curl from the router is once executed.
+On the node where the pod is 'living' (k8s-worker2), we see the same output as the one above, However on another pod (k8s-worker1) we see the following output:

 ```
 Oct 31 15:56:05.220: 10.0.3.103:48278 -> default/web1-696bfbbbc4-jnxbc:80 to-endpoint FORWARDED (TCP Flags: SYN)